databrickslabs/ucx/docs/content/docs/dev/implementation/installation.md

 ---
-title: Implementation details
+title: Installation process
-linkTitle: Implementation details
+linkTitle: Installation process
 ---

 The `WorkspaceInstaller` class is used to create a new configuration for Unity Catalog migration in a Databricks workspace.